 What is Faculty Forward?

-Faculty Forward is a project of the Service Employees International Union (SEIU), which represents 120,000 members in public and private higher education in the United States—40,000 of which are college and university employees.
+Faculty Forward is a project of the Service Employees International Union (SEIU), which represents 120,000 members in public and private higher education in the United States.
 Overall, SEIU is home to roughly 2 million members in the United States, Canada and Puerto Rico.

 Why are we organizing?